MAT Manual

 said though that one can do anything without ever accessing a facet

-directly or even being aware of them as most operations on mat
+directly or even being aware of them as most operations on mats

 take care of choosing the most appropriate facet behind the scenes.